-In addition to KPMG's unqualified opinion on Ginnie Mae's financial statements, the audit results indicate that there were no (1) material weaknesses, (2) reportable conditions with Ginnie Mae's internal controls, or (3) material instances of non-compliance with laws and regulations.
-Furthermore, KPMG's assessment of Ginnie Mae's efforts to address recommendations from prior years indicated that, while some efforts are incomplete, the outstanding issues are not material to the financial statements and do not require reporting in the audit report.
-Instead, these outstanding issues are being reported separately to Ginnie Mae management.
+In addition to KPMG's unqualified opinion on Ginnie Mae's financial statements, the audit results indicate that there were no material weaknesses with Ginnie Mae's internal controls and no reportable instances of noncompliance with laws and regulations.
+During the course of the audit, KPMG identified some matters that are not material to the financial statements and are being communicated to Ginnie Mae management and us separately from this report.